lizalaveikina/Assessment-and-Prediction-of-Financial-Distress-in-Ukrainian-Enterprises/README.md

 ## Reproducibility Note

 The notebooks are provided for transparency and documentation of the analytical pipeline.
 However, **running the notebooks locally will not reproduce the results** as the underlying data files are not publicly available.
 The code is intended to fully document the methodology, variable construction, and modelling choices described in the thesis.

+The notebooks are designed to be reviewed in sequential order: '01_data_preprocessing.ipynb' covers data cleaning, variable construction, and distress proxy definition; '02_eda.ipynb' presents the exploratory analysis; and '03_modelling.ipynb' contains the logistic regression, Random Forest estimation, and model evaluation.